DreamworldSolutions/dw-input/README.md

 to compute corresponding text representation.

 This can be easily done by extending this element and then overriding following 2 functions:
+- `parseValue(text, userEditing)`:
-- `parseValue(text)`, Receives input-text as argument and returns parsed value. e.g. for the above case it receives user inputted string and returns string date in format `yyyy-mm-dd`.
+  - Receives input-text as argument and returns parsed value. e.g. for the above case it receives user inputted string and returns string date in format `yyyy-mm-dd`.
+  - `userEditing` is Boolean.
+When user is editing the input (focus is still in), this is `true`.
-- `formatText(value)`, Receives value property as argument and returns formatted text to be shown in the input field. e.g. For the above exmaple, it receives date in `yyyy-mm-dd` format and it's output is date representation in `dd/mm/yyyy` format for indian user.
+- `formatText(value)`, Receives value property as argument and returns formatted text to be shown in the input field. e.g. For the above example, it receives date in `yyyy-mm-dd` format and it's output is date representation in `dd/mm/yyyy` format for indian user.

 **How exactly `parseValue` and `formatText` function is used internally?**
-- Input text is formatted on 2 events: a.
-On the blur of the input b.
-User changes `value` property explicitly.
-In other word, `value` property isn't changed due to user interaction in the text field.
-So, `formatText` is used on these 2 events.
-- When user interacts with input text-field, at that time on each change in the text-field (as user types) this function is invoked to parse the current text as value.
-When this function returns `undefined`, then `value` property isn't changed (stays to it's last value).
-In any other cases, including `null` value and blank-string returned, value is changed to the return value.
-This could be used when user is typing & parsing of the currently typed text isn't possible, so you can return `undefined` in such case.

-#### Future extension
-`parseValue(text, userEditing)`: this function can receive one more argument `userEditing`.
-While user is editing the text-field it's value will be `true`, but when user leaves text-field this function is called again with `false` value.
-This fact might be used by integrator to throw any error if user has completed editing, OR return `null` instead of `undefined` when user has finished editing.

-## Events

-Triggers `value-changed` event on value change.
+- `formatText`: Input text needs to be formatted on 2 events.
+  - On `change` event - blur of the Input & value is changed.
+  - Integrate updates `value` property explicitly.
+- `parseValue`: Value needs to be parsed when user interacts with input text-field and updates text. e.g. `input` and `change` both events.
+  - When user is typing (`input` event); On `undefined` return value, `value` isn't changed (stays to it's last value).
+This allows intermediate invalid value handling.
+In this case `input` event isn't triggered on this input, because effectively `value` isn't changed.
+Please note that, `null` and Blank String both are used as it is.
+It's just for `undefined`.
+  - When user is done editing (`change` event); Anything returned including `undefined` is set to the `value` property.

 ## Methods